Piyush811999/blog/src/posts/Reading Logs.md

 To be updated every Wednesday.
 ### Week-1
-Started reading [Speaker for the Dead](https://www.goodreads.com/book/show/7967.Speaker_for_the_Dead), read until page 246 (+Intro) (66%) across 5 days (I was on a 4-day trip, 2 of the days I read during flight).
-It's sequel to [Ender's Game](https://www.goodreads.com/book/show/375802.Ender_s_Game) which I had just recently finished, I am enjoying it very much (more than its predecessor).
+Started reading [Speaker for the Dead](https://www.goodreads.com/book/show/7967.Speaker_for_the_Dead), read until page 246 (+Intro) (66%) across 5 days (I was on a 4-day trip, 2 of the days I read during the flight).
+It’s a sequel to [Ender's Game](https://www.goodreads.com/book/show/375802.Ender_s_Game) which I had just recently finished.
+I am enjoying it very much (more than its predecessor).

 | Date       | Book/s                                                                                | Pages Read | Chapters Read |
 | ---------- | ------------------------------------------------------------------------------------- | ---------- | ------------- |